ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes/features.rst

   is now supported by the :ref:`smart-input-config-ref`.
-- Additional configuration options for the and the ability to consolidate files into configured maximum size.
+- Additional configuration options for the :ref:`smart-output-config-ref` and the ability to consolidate files into configured maximum size.

+In addition, the Kamanja documentation has been restructured and converted to use the RST/Sphinx authoring tools.
+We will be continuing to enhance the content of the documentation over the next several releases, but a number of new features are available now:

+- PDFs are available for each title as well as the entire doc set;
+  click on the PDF icon in the upper right of each page to download the PDF for that title.
+  Clicking the PDF icon on the documentation landing page gives you a PDF for the entire documentation set.
+- The documentation source is now included in the kamanja github repository.
+  We welcome contributions to the documentation as well as the software;
+  see the Kamanja `Contribute <http://kamanja.org/contribute/>`_ web page.
+- :ref:`LigaPedia<ligapedia-top>` is a series of free-standing articles that provides basic definitions of frequently-used terms and links to other documents with additional information.
+  This is a great way to quickly locate the information you need.
+- The documentation now includes reference pages for :ref:`Commands<command-ref-top>`, :ref:`Configuration files<config-ref-top>`,
+  :ref:`APIs<api-ref>`,
+  :ref:`adapters<adapter-ref-top>`,
+  and :ref:`messages<message-ref-top>`.

 Kamanja 1.6.1 was a limited release that includes the following new features,